FAIRmat-NFDI/nyaml/docs/learn/workflow.md

           transmission_correction(NXcalibration):
             exists: optional
             doc: |
-              This calibration procedure is used to account for the different tranmsission efficiencies. transmission_function(NXdata):
+              This calibration procedure is used to account for the different transmission efficiencies. transmission_function(NXdata):
               exists: recommended
               doc: |
-                Transmission function of the electron analyser.
+                Transmission function of the electron analyzer.
               \@axes:
                 enumeration: [kinetic_energy]
               kinetic_energy(NX_FLOAT):